 We have a limited operating history upon which investors may rely in evaluating our business and prospects.
-We have generated limited revenues to date, and as of March 31, 2019, we had an accumulated deficit of approximately \$236 million.
+We have generated limited revenues to date, and as of June 30, 2019, we had an accumulated deficit of approximately \$246 million.
 Our ability to generate revenues and achieve profitability will depend on our ability to execute our business plan, complete the development and approval of our technology, incorporate the technology into products that customers wish to buy, and if necessary, secure additional financing.
-There can be no assurance that our technology will be adopted widely, that we will ever earn revenues sufficient to support our operations, or that we will ever profitable.
-Furthermore, there can be no assurance that we use a material adverse effect on our business, operating results, financial condition, long-term prospects and ability to could have a material adverse effect on our business, operating results, financial condition, long-term prospects and ability to cover our costs of doing business, our losses will continue and we may not achieve profitability, which could negatively impact the value of your investment in our securities.
+There can be no assurance that our technology will be adopted widely, that we will ever earn revenues sufficient to support our operations, or that we will ever be profitable.
+Furthermore, there can be no assurance that we will be able to raise capital as and when we need it to continue our operations.
+If we are unable to raise sufficient additional capital, we may be required to delay, reduce or severely curtail our research and development or other operations, which could have a material adverse effect on our business, operating results, financial condition, long-term prospects and ability to continue as a viable business.
+If we are unable to generate revenues of significant scale to cover our costs of doing business, our losses will continue and we may not achieve profitability, which could negatively impact the value of your investment in our securities.

-We may be unable to demonstrate the feasibility of our technology.
+We may be unable to demonstrate the commercial feasibility of the full capability of our technology.

-We have developed working prototypes of products using our technology, but additional research and development is required to commercialize our technology for applications that can be successfully integrated into commercial products.
+We have developed working prototypes of products using our technology at differing power levels and charging distances, but additional research and development is required to realize the potential of our technology for applications at increasing power levels and distances that can be successfully integrated into commercial products.
 Research and development of new technologies is, by its nature, unpredictable.
-We could encounter unanticipated technical problems, the inability to identify products utilizing our technology that will be in demand with customers, getting our technology designed in to those products, designing new products for manufacturability, and achieving acceptable price points for final products.
+We could encounter unanticipated technical problems, the inability to identify products utilizing our technology that will be in demand with customers, getting our technology designed into those products, designing new products for manufacturability, regulatory hurdles and achieving acceptable price points for final products.
 Although we intend to undertake development efforts with commercially reasonable diligence, there can be no assurance that our available resources will be sufficient to enable us to develop our technology to the extent needed to create future revenues to sustain our operations.